Chevrolet Cruze: Australia

 Before launching the Chevrolet Cruze as the Holden Astra in Australia, Holden engineers performed 100,000 kilometres of suspension and steering testing at the Lang Lang Proving Ground south east of Melbourne, Australia, tuning for Australian roads.
 A firmer more compliant ride and more responsive steering tune is the result.
 Other major changes over the international model included revised front and rear bumpers, which aim to give it a similar look to the Holden Astra Hatch.

 Unlike the hatchback version, the sedan was offered in LS, LS+, LT and LTZ trim levels.
 All models are powered by a 1399 cc turbocharged direct injection engine with a power of 110 kW at 5,600 rpm and torque of 235 Nm at 1,600–4,000 rpm mated to a 6-speed manual or 6-speed automatic.

 Safety

 Latin NCAP

-The Cruze in its most basic Latin American configuration with 4 airbags and ESC received 4 stars for adult occupants and 4 stars for infants frrom Latin NCAP in 2018 (one level above from 2010-2015).
+The Cruze in its most basic Latin American market configuration with four airbags and ESC received four stars for adult occupants and four stars for infants from Latin NCAP 2.0 in 2018.

-A further improved Cruze in its most basic Latin American configuration with 6 airbags and ESC received 5 stars for adult occupants and 4 stars for infants frrom Latin NCAP in 2019.
+A further improved Cruze in its most basic Latin American market configuration with six airbags and ESC received five stars for adult occupants and four stars for infants from Latin NCAP 2.0 in 2019.